Accused Shining Path leaders face terror, drug charges in New York

 Flores-Hala is in custody in Peru, while the other two are at large, authorities said.

-The Shining Path, which declared itself committed to Maoist ideals, has been designated a foreign terrorist organisation by the United States.
+The Shining Path, which declared itself committed to Maoist ideals, has been designated a foreign terrorist organization by the United States.

 Its efforts to topple the Peruvian state claimed an estimated 69,000 lives.